 PVS can be diagnosed once the vegetative state has been present for >6 months in the case of anoxic or metabolic brain injury and >1 year if there was traumatic brain injury.
 The diagnosis of a permanent minimally conscious state is more difficult but becomes more likely after five years of a continuing minimally conscious state.
 Use of the term 'permanent' is taken to mean that recovery is unlikely.
 These states require continual monitoring.

 The British Medical Association (BMA), in addition to the above guidance, mentions that decisions to withdraw or withhold treatment should not be made until the patient has been insentient for over 12 months.

-- Persistent vegetative state (PVS) should be diagnosed with care and should not be rushed.
-During this diagnosis period patients should receive full medical care, eg artificial nutrition, and surgery if needed.
+- PDOC states should be diagnosed with care and should not be rushed.
+During this diagnosis period patients should receive full medical care - eg, artificial nutrition, and surgery if needed.